BrenPatF/Sandbox/README.md

 The package is tested using the Math Function Unit Testing design pattern (`See also` below).
 In this approach, a 'pure' wrapper function is constructed that takes input parameters and returns a value, and is tested within a loop over scenario records read from a JSON file.

 In this case, where we have a set of small independent methods, most of which are pure functions, the wrapper function is designed to test all of them in a single generalised transaction.
+Four high level scenarios were identified (`Small`, `Large`, `Many`, `Bad SQL`).

 ## Operating System/Oracle Versions
 ### Windows